 Occasionally the breaker may get tripped for a dorm room.
 If this occurs, please see the Building Supervisor.

 The College provides light bulbs for the dorm rooms.
 If a room’s light bulb burns out, the resident should make a maintenance request.

-Residents are to use their bulletin boards for items needing to be tacked up, and sticky tack or 3M Command hooks for anything else.
+Residents are to use their bulletin board or magnetic white board for items needing to be displayed, and sticky tack or 3M Command hooks for anything else.

 Each room is provided with necessary furniture.
 No items are permitted to be removed from the room without written consent from the Building Supervisor.
 Residents are to treat everything with gentleness and care, and are expected to limit how much furniture is moved around the room.
 Damaged furniture will be replaced and charged to the resident’s account.

 The dorm rooms are supplied a fitted mattress cover with the bed.
 Residents must place an additional fitted sheet of their own over the cover, but are forbidden from removing the provided cover.
 When washing bedding, the resident may wash the cover with their own items.
 If a resident’s mattress cover is missing, or not on the mattress, they may be charged a fee to their account.